sheha919/Cobaltocenium_project/README.md

 This is the procedure need to follow to add a new substituent

 Guidlines to generate input files
-*Optimize the geometry of mono-substituted cobaltocenium with new substituent group.
-(The input)
+*Optimize the geometry of mono-substituted cobaltocenium with the new substituent group. (input file: Cobaltocenium_project/mono_sub_opt_sample.in)